nilsmango/project7III/content/tap/manual/_index.md

 1. Move helper buttons: Use these if you don't want to drag the Lil Green Helper by hand.
 Moves the green rectangle to the start or end of the sequencer window.
 2. Move buttons: Move up and down the octave in instruments, and up and down the drums page for drums.
 3. See 2.
-4. Page to Clip End: Moves the sequencer page to the end of the clip.
+4. Page to Clip Start/End: Moves the sequencer page to the start/end of the clip.
-5. Page to Loop Start: Moves the sequencer page to the start of the loop.
+5. Page to Loop Start/End: Moves the sequencer page to the start/end of the loop.
 6. Crop Clip: Crops the clip to the loop length.
 7. Move Loop Start/End & Loop: Moves the start/end of the loop and the whole loop (this means no change in loop length) to where the Lil Green Helper rectangle sits.
 8. Move Loop Start/End: Only moves the start/end of the loop to where the Lil Green Helper rectangle sits.
 This will change the length of the loop.